bkonkle/storyverse/docs/AWS.md

 ## Bootstrapping

-To build a new account from scratch, first create a `<account-name>-root` IAM user to act as the "superadmin" for the account.
+To build a new account from scratch, first create an `<account-name>-root` IAM user to act as the "superadmin" for the account.
 Replace `<account-name>` with a name for this account - such as "dev".
 Pick "AdministratorAccess" from the "Set permissions" interface, and save the access key details to `~/.aws/credentials` like this:

 ```ini
 [dev-root]